Turning Liquids into Granules

 (Source: Glatt)

-The transformation of liquid formulations into stable, free-flowing powders is a critical operation in pharmaceutical and nutraceutical manufacturing.
+The transformation of liquid formulations into stable, free-flowing powders is a critical operation in nutraceutical manufacturing.
 Technologies such as spray drying and spray granulation in a fluidised bed are widely used to achieve this goal.
 The choice of technology depends on the particle characteristics required for the specific application.

-Why Convert Liquids into Powders?
+Why Convert Liquids into Granules?

 The industrial drying of solids-containing liquids offers several advantages: